Trade Stock Indices

 • The FastLine is the difference between the 26 EMA and 12 EMA

-• The Signal Line is the 9 period moving average of the MACD fastline.
+• The Signal-line is the 9 period moving average of the MACD fastline.

 Implementation of MACD

 MACD indicator implements the MACD line as a continuous line while the signal line is implemented as a histogram.
-These two MACD LINES are then used to generate signals using the crossover trading strategy.
+These 2 MACD LINES are then used to generate signals using the crossover trading strategy.

 There's also the MACD center line which also is known as the zero mark & it's a neutral point between buyers & sellers trading the trading market.